zeroluck/docs/sources/faq/index.md

-## Gluu Server FAQ
+# Gluu Server FAQ

 ## What can I do with a Gluu Server?

-People--employees, customers, and partners-–need to be identified to interact electronically with an organization.
+People-employees, customers, and partners-need to be identified to interact electronically with an organization.
 Authentication (_authn_) and authorization (_authz_) is a challenge faced by almost every organization large enough to register an Internet domain.
-And it’s not just people that need to be authenticated and authorized.
-“Clients” are online agents that can interact with services on your behalf.
+And its not just people that need to be authenticated and authorized.
+Clients are online agents that can interact with services on your behalf.
 With the emergence of the IoT and the API economy, developers and system administrators are urgently searching for standards based solutions and best practices to improve the security of web and mobile applications.